danield33/EduPulse-App/docs/project_docs/DevelopmentGuide.md

 ## Starting Development

+Obtain the code from the github: https://github.com/Edpulse-osu/EduPulse-App.
+Obtain contribution access by emailing `dawit.6@osu.edu` before end of SP2026 semester as he'll be graduated by then.

 The current state of the code is in 'production' mode.
 It's runnable but tedious for development as it takes a long time to build the frontend.
 To start 'development' mode, we need to change just a few things.
 To find these changes, see (and apply) the patch file